Child Custody Attorney in Fort Collins

 Ideally the parents will work together to decide on a parenting plan.

 The Parenting Plan outlines the day-to-day schedule for the child(ren), what special schedule the parents will follow for holidays, how decision making is allocated, and what child support is.
 CLICK HERE to access the Colorado form parenting plan.
+Cooperation for the sake of the child’s well-being is most important, regardless of who has primary physical custody.

 If the parents are unable to decide on an appropriate schedule for their kids, then the judges have to decide.